Mark McMenamin

 Mark A. S. McMenamin (born c.
 1957) is an American paleontologist and professor of geology at Mount Holyoke College.
 He has contributed to the study of the Cambrian explosion and the Ediacaran biota.

 He is the author of several books, most recently Deep Time Analysis (2018) and Dynamic Paleontology (2016).
 His earlier works include The Garden of Ediacara: Discovering the Earliest Complex Life (1998), one of the only popular accounts of research on the Ediacaran biota, and Science 101: Geology (2007).
-He is credited with co-naming several geological formations in Mexico, describing several new fossil genera and species, and naming the Precambrian supercontinent Rodinia.
+He is credited with co-naming several geological formations in Mexico, describing several new fossil genera and species, and naming the Precambrian supercontinent Rodinia and the superocean Mirovia.
 The Cambrian archeocyathid species Markocyathus clementensis was named in his honor in 1989.

 Early life and career

 McMenamin was born in Oregon, earned his B.S. at Stanford University in 1979 and his PhD at the University of California, Santa Barbara in 1984.
-In 1980, while at Santa Barbara he met his future wife, Dianna, also a paleontology graduate student, with whom he would co-author several publications.
+In 1980, while at Santa Barbara he met his future wife, Dianna Schulte McMenamin, also a paleontology graduate student, with whom he would co-author several publications.
 He joined the staff at Mount Holyoke College in 1984.

-In February 2022, he and his wife discovered a Jurassic-period dinosaur fossil in Amherst, Massachusetts.
+Research and theories

+McMenamin's work on the paleoecology of the Cambrian explosion controversially argued that the tiny planktonic trilobites belonging to the Agnostida may have had a predatory lifestyle.

+McMenamin's research on the Phoenician world map helped to inspire Clive Cussler and Paul Kemprecos's 2007 novel The Navigator, and his Garden of Ediacara theory helped to inspire Greg Bear's novel Vitals.